gretarmark/gretarmark.github.io/_posts/2023-12-02-CandC++-Functions1.md

 ## Pass by Address

-When "passed by address", the addresses of the actual parameters are passed to the formal parameters and the formal parameters must be pointers.
+When "passed by address", the addresses of the actual parameters are passed to the formal parameters of a function and the formal parameters must be pointers.
 Any changes that are made inside of the function will modify the actual parameters.

-"Pass by address" used pointers
+The Dereferencing of the pointers is made inside of the function by changing the values from x and y to \*x and \*y.

 * & is an address
 * \* is a pointer
 * Pointers can only take addresses

-The Dereferencing of the pointers is made inside of the function by changing the values from x and y to \*x and \*y.
-Using pass by address needst

-x and y are now pointing to the addresses of a and b

 The output from the code below is
 * a1 = 15
 * b1 = 20
 * a2 = 20
 * b2 = 15

+The swap() function now swaps the values of a and b.

 ```{C++}
 // Pass by Address